 TBI’s or a Traumatic Brain Injury is an incredibly serious injury that can forever alter the lives of those who receive them.
 The long-term effects of brain injuries can be drastic and can have long-lasting, life-altering effects on victims and their families.
 Traumatic Brain Injury is more often than not, a permanent injury.
 Florida law allows for victims to seek compensation for their injuries and any other losses they have incurred due to the injury when it was caused due to the fault or negligence of another person or business.

 If you or a loved one has suffered TBI because another person or company was reckless, then contact The Law Place today for a free consultation with a Sarasota traumatic brain injury lawyer.
-We will advise you whether we think you have a strong claim and if you choose to have representation from us then we will fight by your side every step of the way.
+Our personal injury lawyers in Sarasota will advise you whether we think you have a strong claim and if you choose to have representation from us then we will fight by your side every step of the way.

 Contact us now on 941-444-4444.